Thanks for being with us!

 We wanted to keep the barriers to participation low.
 Modest registration fees are meant to facilitate broad participation.
 Full access is given to all sessions.

-In our commitment to lowered barriers to access, 73% of the 2000+ attendees came from free.
+In our commitment to lowered barriers to access, 73% of the 2000+ attendees came for free.

 $25 USD (before 10 February)